benc-uk/serverless-cognitive/README.md

   - Pick Windows as the OS.
   - If you have an existing App Service Plan you can use, then select that as the Hosting Plan, otherwise pick "Consumption Plan"
   - Turn off Application Insights
-  - Create a new storage account
+  - Create a new storage account, and make a note of the name
 - Add a Computer Vision account (New ➔ AI + Machine Learning ➔ Computer Vision)
   - You **must pick West Europe as the location**, and also F0 (free) as the pricing tier
   - Place in same resource group used for the Function App